John Hamilton, 1st Viscount Sumner: Further career

 In 1908, Hamilton was Inspector in the Swansea Education Dispute.
 In the House of Lords, he was chairman of the Working Classes Cost of Living, the British Cellulose Enquiry and the British and Foreign Legal Procedure committees.
-Hamilton took part at the Treaty of Versailles in 1919 as delegate of the reparations commission, for which he was appointed a Knight Grand Cross of the Order of the Bath (GCB) in the 1920 Birthday Honours.
+Hamilton took part in the British Empire Delegation to the Paris Peace Conference as a specialist on legal questions.
+He subsequently helped draft the Treaty of Versailles as part of the reparations commission, for which he was appointed a Knight Grand Cross of the Order of the Bath (GCB) in the 1920 Birthday Honours.
 In the next year, he chaired the Royal Commission on Compensation for Suffering and Damage by Enemy Action.

 Family and legacy

 In 1892, he married Maude Margaret Todd, the second daughter of Reverend John Wood Todd, a Baptist minister who with his wife founded what became Tudor Hall School.
 Hamilton's marriage was childless, and with Hamilton's death, the viscountcy became extinct.

-In 2009, a biography of Lord Sumner was published by Anthony Lentin.
+In 2009, a biography of Lord Sumner was published by Antony Lentin.